chirpstack/chirpstack-docs/src/chirpstack-gateway-relay/index.md

 * RSSI
 * SNR

-Returning the uplink `context` "blob" it is able to transmit downlinks to the End Device.
+Returning the uplink `context` "blob" on downlink, it is able to transmit downlinks to the End Device.